Introduction to Internet Connectivity using Microsoft Proxy Server

 At the end of this module, you will be able to:

-is a system that sits between the client applications (e.g., Microsoft Edge) and the connection to the Internet (server).
+A proxy server is a system that sits between the client applications (e.g., Microsoft Edge) and the connection to the Internet (server).

 The proxy server intercepts requests to the Internet to determine whether the proxy server can act on the requests itself.
 This process filters requests to the Internet and thereby improves performance.